Cart

 Dogs have burrowed their way into the hearts of many people.
-With their sweet eyes and loyal nature, it is no wonder they are a popular pet.
-However, just like humans, dogs require a healthy lifestyle in order to live a full life.
+With their sweet eyes and loyal nature, it is no wonder they are popular pets.
+However, just like humans, dogs require a healthy lifestyle to live a full life.
 The importance of dental hygiene for dogs has become an important topic for dog owners to be aware of.

-Daily brushings and dental care are routines that most people are able to do with ease.
-However, for dogs who are unable to communicate discomfort they are having, it is up to owners to advocate for their dog's health.
-It is important to know your dogs usual personality and behaviors and to watch out for some telltale signs of possible dental diseases.
+Daily brushings and dental care are routines that most people can do with ease.
+However, for dogs who are unable to communicate the discomfort they are having, it is up to owners to advocate for their dog's health.
+It is important to know your dog's usual personality and behaviors and to watch out for some telltale signs of possible dental diseases.

 POSSIBLE SYMPTOMS: